 The purpose of this Anti-Corruption Policy (the “Policy”) is to:

 - Reiterate Carmanah’s commitment to full compliance by the Company, its subsidiaries and affiliates, and its officers, directors, employees and agents with Canada’s Corruption of Foreign Public Officials Act (“CFPOA”) and any local anti-bribery or anti-corruption laws, including the United States Foreign Corrupt Practices Act (“FCPA”).
+The Company expects all of its distributors, agents, resellers and other partners, as representatives of the Company, to comply with these laws as well.

 - Provide an educational resource regarding anti-corruption laws and to establish procedures to ensure compliance.